Preface: A Reply to the Global South Anglicans

 Diversity is not only a matter of national and tribal custom but also of theological difference.
 In Africa, for instance, churches founded by the Society for the Propagation of the Gospel (SPG) and the Church Missionary Society (CMS) have a very different churchmanship, though both have also been strongly affected by their African national setting; yet Gafcon has included churches from both traditions.

 By using the terms “orthodox” and “secondary matters,” clauses 11 and 12 mark out a generous space for Anglicans to agree to disagree.
-The distinction between biblical essentials and “indifferent matters” (adiaphora) is characteristically Anglican (see Article XX).
+The distinction between biblical essentials and “indifferent matters” (adiaphora) is characteristically Anglican (see Articles XX and XXXIV).
 Gafcon’s Theological Resource Group delineated a three-stream typology of Anglican orthodoxy: Evangelical, Catholic and Charismatic, exercised in a spirit of liberality.

 True liberality has its limits, as set down in Scripture and the tradition of the Church.
 The Lambeth Conferences muddled through differences of churchmanship and reactions to modernity for about a century.
 The advent of the Sexual Revolution in the West, however, presented a new challenge to the unity of the Communion with the promotion of homosexuality and same-sex marriage.
 In Resolution I.10 on Human Sexuality, the Lambeth Conference in 1998 and a vast majority of bishops, stated that homosexual practice was “incompatible with Scripture” and could not be advised.